Samson De Brier

-Samson De Brier (March 18, 1899 – April 1, 1995) was an actor and occultist, best known for hosting a popular Hollywood salon during the 1950s and 1960s, and for appearing in Kenneth Anger's 1954 underground film Inauguration of the Pleasure Dome.
+Samson De Brier (March 18, 1909 – April 1, 1995) was an actor best known for hosting a popular Hollywood salon during the 1950s and 1960s, and for appearing in Kenneth Anger's 1954 underground film Inauguration of the Pleasure Dome.

 Biography

-Spencer Kansa relates that De Brier was "a flamboyant aesthete often rumoured to be the bastard son of the King of Romania.
+Spencer Kansa relates that De Brier was a flamboyant aesthete often rumoured to be the bastard son of the King of Romania.
 Whatever the truth of that, De Brier's exotic story began in China where he was born in 1909.
 Still a child when his family relocated to the States, De Brier grew up in Atlantic City where, so the story goes, his father, a corrupt politician, was stabbed to death by a jealous woman.
 By his teens he had cultivated the Wildean pose of an elegantly attired dandy.
 A role he at first adopted, then became totally.
 To escape the tragedy and scandal, the family moved to Los Angeles where legend has it De Brier enjoyed the briefest of movie careers, understudying the actor Arthur Jasmine as the page of Herodias in Alla Nazimova's scandalous film version of Oscar Wilde's Salomé.

 When a Hollywood career failed to pan out, De Brier took his sartorial self on a steamer to Paris, a bejeweled 16-year-old draped in a fur coat.
 In the Paris of the 1920s, he fraternized with ex-pat literati including Hemingway, Joyce, Gertrude Stein and Henry Miller.
 He became a lover of André Gide (though this claim has not been substantiated), and was allegedly the model for Picasso's Pierrot series of paintings.

 On his American return, he hosted the Gangplank radio show for WMCA in New York, where he interviewed some of the biggest celebrities of the day including Noël Coward, Sonja Henie and Thomas Mann traveling en route to America.
 After the war he returned to Los Angeles, where he worked the night shift at Lockheed, and had a stint as a male nurse on the psych ward at the Veterans Hospital.
 He bought a Victorian duplex on Barton Avenue in West Hollywood that included adjoining properties which he rented out, affording himself the freedom to live as a fulltime aesthete and professional putterer.
 De Brier's home reflected his fondness for Art Nouveau decor, and velvet drapes, silken oriental robes, Tiffany lamps and ornate objets d'art dominating.
-A collector of rare Hollywood memorabilia, he salvaged costumes and props purloined from long-forgotten silent classics, and with the house kept in a permanent gothic gloom, it became something of a dark museum."
+A collector of rare Hollywood memorabilia, he salvaged costumes and props purloined from long-forgotten silent classics, and with the house kept in a permanent gothic gloom, it became something of a dark museum.